patrick-sharp/UserAnalytics/README.md

 - [ ] Do not track UserAnalytic dashboard, chrome://*, and new tab.
 - [ ] Better favicon fetching
 - [ ] Add ability to view and modify categories in setting
+- [ ] Delete data older than 7 days